aoimidori27/tcp-eval/README.md

 tcp-eval is Python-based framework to evaluate TCP flows.
 The framework consists of 3 parts

-* **virtual-net** to create an arbitrary virtual network topology.
+* **topology** to create an arbitrary virtual network topology.
 The virtual network is based on XEN.
 * **measurement** TBD
 * **analysis** TBD